-First, lets break down the way that I judge a project into three broad categories: technical execution, creative execution, and gimme points.
-These parameters aggregate into a total score that I track.
-That score does not reflect a ‘grade’.
-For example a score of 80 is not a B, and a 90 is not an A. Rather the purpose of the scores is to give myself a way to rank the videos while keeping each category's weight in mind.
-I think many of the cuts are A+ work.
+These parameters aggregate into a total score.
+That score does not reflect a ‘grade’ but rather a ranking.
+For example a score of 80 is not a B, and a 90 is not an A. I think many of the cuts are A+ work :).

-Lets look at each of those three categories, and how to score high in each parameter that makes them up.
+Let's look at each of those three major categories, and how to score high the subcategories that makes them up.

 (storyboard from Bully EDU)